Tuition and Aid

 posed students in front of school

-The Multicultural Scholarship program is comprised of the following awards:
+The Providence Opportunity Program is comprised of the following awards:

 Rev. Dr. Martin Luther King, Jr. Scholarship